gdarko/wp-vimeo-videos/readme.txt

 * If you want to speed up the entire process.
 No need to login to Vimeo, you can now upload videos to Vimeo directly from WordPress.
 * If you don't want to share your Vimeo login credentials with other people especially when running multi-author blog.
-* If you want to accept videos in the front-end forms (WPForms or GravityForms) uploaded directly to your Vimeo account (feature available in PRO version)
+* If you want to accept videos in the front-end forms (WPForms or GravityForms) uploaded directly to your Vimeo account

 === How it works ===

 In order to be able to connect to Vimeo you will need to sign up on <a target="_blank" href="https://developer.vimeo.com/">Vimeo Developer Portal</a> and request access to the Vimeo API.
 Please check the Installation tab and also the **Screenshot #5**.

-<a href="https://docs.codeverve.com/video-uploads-for-vimeo" target="_blank">Detailed Guide</a>
+<a href="https://docs.codeverve.com/video-uploads-for-vimeo/" target="_blank">Detailed Guide</a>

 === Features  ===